Decolonizing Language and Other Revolutionary Ideas, 9780241780978

 Ngugi wa Thiong'o

-Ngugi wa Thiong’o was born in Limuru, Kenya, in 1938, and is one of the leading writers and scholars at work today.
-He is the author of novels including A Grain of Wheat, Devil on the Cross and Petals of Blood; memoirs such as Dreams in a Time of War; and essays including the seminal Decolonising the Mind.
-Currently Distinguished Professor of English and Comparative Literature at the University of California, Irvine, Ngugi is the recipient of twelve honorary doctorates, among other awards, and has been nominated for the Man Booker International Prize.
+Ngugi wa Thiong’o (1938-2025) was born in Limuru, Kenya, and went on to become one of the leading writers and scholars of our times.
+He authored numerous works of fiction, memoir and essay, including A Grain of Wheat, Devil on the Cross and Decolonizing the Mind.
+Ngugi was the Distinguished Professor of English and Comparative Literature at the University of California, Irvine; he held fourteen honorary doctorates, among other awards, and was nominated for the Man Booker International Prize.

 Returns